MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-group-policy.md

 > [!IMPORTANT]
 > For optimum performance, we recommend storing no more than 300,000 files across all synced document libraries, even if you're using Files On-Demand or choosing only some folders within the libraries to sync.
-> Do not enable this setting for the same library to more than 1,000 devices.
-This is a limitation of Windows Push Notification Services (WNS).
+> Do not enable this setting for the same library to more than 1,000 devices, this is a limitation of Windows Push Notification Services (WNS).

 If you enable this setting, the OneDrive sync app automatically syncs the contents of the libraries you specified as online-only files the next time the user signs in.
 The user isn't able to stop syncing the libraries.